tomlurge/visionion/README.md

 Because of their sheer number also autonomous systems have to be analyzed on their own.
 To understand which of them are of significant importance to the network as a whole or to specfic countries, for specific functionalities, at specific times etc we need to aggregate them over at least the most common fields.

+	39	autosys		 				array of objects							one result object per AS as						int											number of as
+			name					string										name of as
-	39	as				 			array:object								one result object per AS relay					count										how many relays in this AS bandwidth advertized	count										total bwa of all relays in this AS bandwidth consumed		count										total bwc of all relays in this AS fast					count										how many fast relays in this AS stable					count										how many stable relays in this AS probability				count										total pbr of all relays in this AS guard					count										how many guards in this AS probability			count										total pbg of all guards in this AS middle					count										how many middles in this AS probability			count										total pbm of all middles in this AS exit					count										how many exits in this AS probability			count										total pbe of all exits in this AS directory				count										how many directories in this AS cc_count				array country:value							how many relays in that country in this AS cc_bwa					array country:value							how many bwa in that country in this AS cc_bwc					array country:value							how many bwc in that country in this AS cc_pbr					array country:value							total probability of all relays in that country and this AS cc_pbg					array country:value							total probability of all guards in that country and this AS cc_pbm					array country:value							total probability of all middles in that country and this AS cc_pbe					array country:value							total probability of all exits in that country and this AS
+			home					string										home country of as, jurisdiction relay					int											how many relays in this AS bwa						int											total bwa of all relays in this AS bwc						int											total bwc of all relays in this AS fast					int											how many fast relays in this AS stable					int											how many stable relays in this AS guard					int											how many guards in this AS middle					int											how many middles in this AS exit					int											how many exits in this AS dir						int											how many directories in this AS pbr						int											total pbr of all relays in this AS pbg						int											total pbg of all guards in this AS pbm						int											total pbm of all middles in this AS pbe						int											total pbe of all exits in this AS countries				array of objects
+				country				cc											country code
+				relays				int											how many relays in that country in this AS bwa					int											how much bwa in that country in this AS bwc					int											how much bwc in that country in this AS pbr					float										total probability of all relays in that country and this AS pbg					float										total probability of all guards in that country and this AS pbm					float										total probability of all middles in that country and this AS pbe					float										total probability of all exits in that country and this AS

 This is still sketchy.
 More input and ideas on handling AS would be welcome.

 _uptimes_
 A node may not be online in every part of an aggregated timespan.
 We don't count servers that haven't been available for at least 30% of a timespan.
 That way we are counting the bandwidth a little conservativ, while we are too optimistic regarding the number of available servers.

-_aggregation modularization_
-With so much aggregation taking place it should be tried to prevent aggregation steps more than once for different views but build them on each other like a pyramid.
-Especially the country collection has a lot of overlap with other views.

-	TODO

 _scattering / spreading / evenness of distribution_
 So far we only examined aggregated groups of node types.
 To understand distribution over the individual nodes we have to collect some 10 or 100 or whatever biggest nodes in each category.
 These numbers can be added to the server result objects explained above.
 They can be added alongside applicable fields in the country objects, namely: relay (guard, middle, exit, dir), bandwidths, probabilities, flags.